 Made up of five band members between the ages of 15 and 22, the band’s sound hints at influences from Korn, Bad Religion and progressive metal.
 When asked about the name of the album, the band says, “There are so many voices out there.
 Voices of insecurity, information, advice – it can tell you beautiful lies or the ugly truth.
 We all have our own voice and it’s up to us to decide which voice to listen to, to follow.”

 Co-founded by Musicians Without Borders, the school connects Serb, Albanian and other youth in the city of Mitrovica.
 The Mitrovica Rock School applies innovative educational approaches such as band-based education and learning to increase cultural participation between diverse youth from all areas of the city.

 In a city where over half the population is unemployed, The Mitrovica Rock School gives young people the opportunity to engage creatively with each other through music.
 Having reached 1,200 young people, the school held 17 concerts and 145 inter-ethnic workshops and band sessions in 2018 alone.

-‘Voices’ was recorded by Goran Ristevski & produced by Emir Hasani
+‘Voices’ was recorded by Goran Ristevski and produced by Emir Hasani.

 The Mitrovica Rock School connects Serb, Albanian and other youth from the divided city of Mitrovica.
 As the region’s first rock music school, the Mitrovica Rock School applies innovative educational approaches such as band-based education and demand-driven learning.
 The Mitrovica Rock School is part of the Music Connects project, which delivers thousands of music activities to Serb, Albanian, Macedonian, Roma, and other youth to increase cultural participation and cooperation.
 Music Connects is a partnership between Musicians Without Borders, Fontys Rockacademie, Mitrovica Rock School, Music School Enterprise, and Roma Rock School.